‘Bachelor In Paradise’ 2017 Cast Rumors: Are Corinne And Chad In For Season 4?

 Bustle reports Olympios might not be a good fit for BIP.
 While her appearance sounds endlessly entertaining, Olympios isn’t the same type of villain as someone like Chad Johnson.
 In fact, Olympios sounded very hesitant to join the show during a recent appearance on Jimmy Kimmel Live, especially considering the barrage of hate she endured on The Bachelor.

 Bachelorette villain Chad Johnson is no stranger to BIP.
-Johnson didn’t have a great outing on the show back in Season 3 and host Chris Harrison eventually booted him from the set because of his drunken behavior.
-Despite his actions, Johnson already confirmed that he’ll be a part of Season 4.
+Johnson didn’t have a great outing on the show back in Season 3, and host Chris Harrison eventually booted him from the set because of his drunken behavior.
+Despite his actions, Johnson already confirmed that he’d be a part of Season 4.
 In fact, he’s already looking forward to mingling with his co-stars and seeing what they are really like in front of the cameras.

 “Too many to mention, really, based upon looks, but when it comes to contestants on these shows, you never know what they’re truly like until you’ve met them in person,” he explained.